Kugelis

-Kugelis, also known as bulvių plokštainis ("potato pie"), is a potato dish from Latvia and Lithuania.
+Kugelis, also known as bulvių plokštainis ("potato pie"), is a potato dish from Lithuania.
 Potatoes, bacon, milk, onions, and eggs are seasoned with salt and pepper and flavoured, for example with bay leaves and/or marjoram, then oven-baked.
 It is usually eaten with sour cream or pork rind with diced onions.

 Similar dishes include the Jewish kugel and the Belarusian and Polish potato babka.